Design Project 0: Team Formation

 Please shoot for a stretch

-idea, for a target user population that is not like you.
+idea, by aiming to support a target user population that is far from you.
 A course planning app for undergrads is a bad idea.
 But also keep in mind you have access to the target user population, since you'll need to actually observe and talk to them throughout the design process.
 Please talk to course staff if you want to run by your ideas.

 How do I find teammates?